cavinsaravanan/The-FIRST-Devil-s-Dictionary/GLOSSARY.md

 1.The first time that many rookie teams learn the robot rules.
 2. A process during which teams are asked to put electrical tape over sharp edges of their robot, which will fall off shortly into the first match.
 3. Something your alliance partner has not passed.~Joseph Smith

+## Inspection

+Activity that occurs at the latest time possible on Thursday.
+Sometimes leads to cutting the robot in half to either cut weight or size.~Michael Hill

 ## Intake

 spinning wheels on the front of your robot~Mitchell1714